3.10. Development build options (CMake only)

 Please note that this kind of instrumentation usually comes with a

 performance hit (but much less than using tools like Valgrind with a more low level approach).
-The to enable
+To enable

 compilation and linking stages.
 This is done through setting the